⚠️ CAUTION — With Conditions — Cheese

 Can Indian Dog Breeds Eat Cheese?
 Breed-by-Breed Guide

-India's most popular breeds each have different metabolism, health risks, and sensitivities.
+India's widely-kept breeds each bring distinct metabolic and dietary needs.
 Here is exactly how cheese affects the breeds most commonly kept as pets in India.

 Labradors are India's most food-obsessed breed and safe with cheese.
-Their primary risk is obesity from overfeeding — India's apartment Labs get limited exercise and gain weight easily.
-Stick to the Large column in the portion guide above.
+Weight is the big one for Labradors — flat-living Indian Labs burn off little and pile it on fast.
+Use the Large-size row in the guide above as your limit.
 Cut cheese into small pieces since Labs typically swallow food without chewing, creating a choking risk even with soft foods.

 Golden Retrievers have among the highest cancer rates of any breed, making antioxidant-rich foods like cheese genuinely beneficial rather than just a treat.
 Their high activity level means they burn calories well, but keep cheese to the Large column portions.
 Goldens overheat in Indian summers — frozen cheese pieces are an excellent hot-weather cooling treat.

-Indian Pariah Dogs (INDogs) evolved eating whatever was available on India's streets — their digestive systems are more resilient than pedigree breeds.
+Because Indian Pariah Dogs adapted to street scraps, their digestion tends to be tougher than a pedigree's.
 Cheese is well-suited for Indie dogs.
-Most INDogs are 12–20 kg, so follow the Medium column.
+Most INDogs land in the 12–20 kg range, which puts them in the Medium column.
 If you have recently rescued a street dog, introduce cheese gradually — start with half the portion and wait 48 hours to confirm no digestive reaction.

 German Shepherds are active working dogs who handle cheese well.
 Their one vulnerability is a sensitive gastrointestinal tract — introduce cheese slowly if it is new to your GSD's diet.
-Once established as safe for your individual dog, the Large column portions are appropriate.
+Once your dog has handled it well, treat the Large-column figures above as the upper limit.
 GSDs in cooler Indian hill regions (Himachal, Uttarakhand, Coorg) can receive cheese year-round without seasonal restriction.

 Feeding Cheese in India — Seasonal Guide